Luckytadi/Mean_Variance_StandardDeviation_Calculator/README.md

 ## How to Use
 1. Clone this repository.
-2. Open `mean_var_std.py in jupyter notebook or any other compatable platform.
+2. Open `mean_var_std.py in jupyter notebook or any other compatable platforms and run the code.